NycoleRibeiro/NycoleRibeiro/README.md

 <h3 align="center">I'm currently attending the 7th semester of Information Systems at the Federal University of Rio Grande.
 Also, always looking for more knowledge in front-end development and design.</h3>

 - 📝 Check out my [CV web](https://nycoleribeiro.github.io/CurriculoWeb/)
-- ✅ Currently working on the project [Linker App](https://github.com/NycoleRibeiro/linker-frontend)
+- ✅ Working on the project [Linker App](https://github.com/NycoleRibeiro/linker-frontend)
 - 🕒 Currently studying JavaScript, React Native and UX Design

 <h3 align="center">Connect with me:</h3>